Materials & Equipment

 - Sometimes it may be necessary to cut bricks into various sizes.

 - Mark a chalk line around the brick where it needs to be cut.

 - Using your chisel or brick bolster, score the brick along this line by tapping the tool on the surface of the brick.

 - Once the brick has been scored all the way around, a firm hit on the chisel should crack the brick along the scored line.

 Finishing the joints

-- There are several common styles of mortar joints, as seen below.
+- There are several common styles of mortar joints such as flush, square, struck and round.

 - Before the mortar dries run your jointer along the joints, filling all holes.

 - Once completed, brush diagonally across the wall to remove excess mortar.